a-polle/TrisonicaDataLogger/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Support

-For issues and questions:
-- Check the troubleshooting section above
-- Review existing GitHub issues
-- Create a new issue with detailed description and logs